Aratramba/design-manual/README.md

 See [Creating pages](#creating-pages).

 ### Create components.json
-This can be done through (Design Manual Scraper)[https://github.com/EightMedia/design-manual-scraper], [Pug-doc](https://github.com/Aratramba/pug-doc) or some other generator.
+This can be done through [Design Manual Scraper](https://github.com/EightMedia/design-manual-scraper), [Pug-doc](https://github.com/Aratramba/pug-doc) or some other generator.

 ```json
 [